paypal/PayPal-PHP-SDK/README.md

 ## Latest Updates

+> **Seeing this error: `'Method PayPal\Api\Sale::getTransactionFee() does not exist' in paypal/vendor/paypal/rest-api-sdk-php/lib/PayPal/Common/PPReflectionUtil.php:73`, Please upgrade the SDK to latest version [v1.3.0](https://github.com/paypal/PayPal-PHP-SDK/releases/tag/v1.3.0).**

+- Checkout the latest 1.0.0 release.
+Here are all the [ breaking Changes in v1.0.0 ](https://github.com/paypal/PayPal-PHP-SDK/wiki/Breaking-Changes---1.0.0) if you are migrating from older versions.
 - Now we have a [Github Page](http://paypal.github.io/PayPal-PHP-SDK/), that helps you find all helpful resources building applications using PayPal-PHP-SDK.
 - Introduced `DEBUG` level to logging.
 Deprecated `FINE`.
 Ability to restrict `DEBUG` level on `live` mode.
 [Read More](https://github.com/paypal/PayPal-PHP-SDK/wiki/Logging).
-- Checkout the latest 1.0.0 release.
-Here are all the [ breaking Changes in v1.0.0 ](https://github.com/paypal/PayPal-PHP-SDK/wiki/Breaking-Changes---1.0.0) if you are migrating from older versions.

 ## Prerequisites